cosmln/Trap-Runner/README.md

 # Mario-2.0
-Team composition: Antal Cosmin and Timofte Claudiu
+Team composition: Antal Cosmin and Timofte Claudiu.
 A copy of Mario, a platformer type game where you have to evade the traps and enemies and get to the finish line to finish the level.

 Similar concepts: Mario